osism/testbed/docs/source/deployment.rst

 volume_size_storage       10
 ========================= ===========

-With the file ``environment-CLOUDPROVIDER.tfvars`` the parameters of the environment ``CLOUDPROVIDER`` can be adjusted.
+With the file ``environments/CLOUDPROVIDER.tfvars`` the parameters of the environment ``CLOUDPROVIDER`` can be adjusted.

 .. code-block:: json